codyzu/cpinfo19-site/m5/react-weather.md

 1. **⚠️ Change your express app to use port `4000`.**

    At the top of your `app.js` file, change the code that starts your express server to use port `4000`.
-The dode that starts express should resemble:
+The code that starts express should resemble:

    ```javascript
    const app = express();